BIBSYSDEV/nva-publication-channels-java/README.md

 }
 ```

-!Important: Caching is only supported for fetching publication channels by `id` and `year`, not search.
+_!Important_: Caching is only supported for fetching publication channels by `id` and `year`, not search.